-5.2 Economic growth
+B. Economic growth

-Data from the Penn World Table (University of Groningen 2017) has shown that the GDP of Mexico has grown just above four times in the period of 1970-2014, Fig. 5.10 (left) shows the comparison of growth generated by capital and labor, as a function of population growth, estimated through the Cobb-Douglas function.
-It can be observed, that even though capital and labor by themselves don't manage to explain the total growth of the economy, the difference is not as significant as the observed by Warr et al. (2010) in other developed nations such as US, UK and Japan, this trend also differ for the one presented by Alvarenga et al. (2018) for the case of Portugal.
-A possible explanation of these behaviour in the Mexican economy is that given that the population is expanding at a faster rate than the economy, it makes it difficult for the economy to track that growth.
-In Fig 5.10 (right) a comparison of the evolution of Total Factor Productivity and the exergy efficiency of Mexico are presented, as it can be observed the efficiency has shown a significant increase over time, growing 1.6 times over the studied period, while the TFP had a quick growth over the first decade and then presented a significant setback attributed mainly to the 1982 economic crisis, from which it didn't manage to recover and presented a marginal growth since.
+Mexico's GDP has grown just above four times in the period of 1970-2014, even though capital and labor by themselves don't manage to explain the total growth of the economy, the difference is not as significant as the observed by [38] in other developed nations such as US, UK and Japan, this trend also differ for the one presented by [15] for the case of Portugal.
+A possible explanation of these behavior in the Mexican economy is that given that the population is expanding at a faster rate than the economy, it makes it difficult for the economy to track that growth.
+Energy efficiency in Mexico has shown a significant increase over time, growing 1.6 times over the studied period, while the TFP had a quick growth over the first decade and then presented a significant setback attributed mainly to the 1982 economic crisis, from which it didn't manage to recover and presented a marginal growth since.